KirillSharafutdinov/revilio-ios/README.md

 # 📬 Contact & Contributing

-I welcome questions, feedback, and contributions from the community:
+We welcome questions, feedback, and contributions from the community:

-- **Questions & Issues:** If you have questions about the project or encounter any issues, please open an issue in this repository or contact me at [revilio.ios@gmail.com](mailto:revilio.ios@gmail.com)
+- **Questions & Issues:** If you have questions about the project or encounter any issues, please open an issue in this repository or contact us at [revilio.ios@gmail.com](mailto:revilio.ios@gmail.com)
-- **Contributions:** I'm open to suggestions and pull requests.
+- **Contributions:** We are open to suggestions and pull requests.
 Please feel free to create issues to discuss bugs or new features before submitting PRs
-- **Accessibility Testing:** I particularly welcome feedback from blind and visually impaired users to help improve the accessibility features of Revilio
+- **Accessibility Testing:** We particularly welcome feedback from blind and visually impaired users to help improve the accessibility features of Revilio

 We appreciate your interest in helping to make Revilio better for everyone.